 \section{Theoretical setup}

 For a system composed of two subsystems $A$ and $B$, a mixed state is said to be separable if the density operator describing this state can be written in the form

-where $\rho_n^{A,B}$ are density operators for the two subsystems $A$, $B$, respectively, and $p_n$ are classical probabilities, $p_n \geq 0$ with $\sum_n p_n = 0$.
+where $\rho_n^{A,B}$ are density operators for the two subsystems $A$, $B$, respectively, and $p_n$ are classical probabilities, $p_n \geq 0$ with $\sum_n p_n = 1$.
 If $\rho$ cannot be written in this fashion, the state is said to be entangled.
 A necessary condition for the state to be separable is given by the Peres-Horodecki criterion~\cite{Peres:1996dw,Horodecki:1997vt}: taking the transpose of the density operator in one of the two subspaces, e.g. in the $B$ space, the resulting density operator $\rho^{T_2}$ must still be valid, in particular with non-negative eigenvalues.
+This condition can be understood since, if $\rho$ is expressed as in (\ref{ec:rhosep}), the transpose of $(\rho_n^B)^T$ is still a valid density operator for $B$, therefore $\rho^{T_2}$ is a valid density operator with non-negative eigenvalues.
 The Peres-Horodecki criterion is also a sufficient condition when the dimensions of the Hilbert spaces are $\text{dim}~\mathcal{H}_A = \text{dim}~\mathcal{H}_B = 2$, or $\text{dim}~\mathcal{H}_A = 2$, $\text{dim}~\mathcal{H}_B = 3$.
 We therefore use as `entanglement indicator' the lowest eigenvalue of $\rho^{T_2}$,

 When $\lambda_1 < 0$, this is a sufficient condition for entanglement.
 However, we point out that even when all $\lambda_i$ are positive, statistical fluctuations may result in negative eigenvalues when measuring $\rho^{T_2}$ in data.
 The bias associated to this effect is discussed, and corrected for, in section~\ref{sec:4}.